zushenyan/eng-note/conditionals/README.md

   - `If I had bought a house, I wouldn't have to rent.`
   - `If he had invested in the stock market, he would have been a millionaire.`
   - `She would have been on time if she had left in the morning.`
+- Use `wish` or `if only` when we are sorry for something happened before, with an imaged result in the present.
+  - `I wish I'd bought the other house.`
+  - `If only I'd bought the other house.`

+# Mixed Conditional
+- `If you hadn't left the map at home, we wouldn't be lost.`
+- `If I weren't going on holiday next, I could have accepted that offer of work.` (I am going on holiday in the future which is why I didn't accept the offer of work in the past.)